SSLA North Star Award

 - Has exemplified highest integrity, ethical behavior, and are a pillar of their service’s core values.

 - CO or OIC endorsement, to include the command point of contact name, e-mail address and phone number.

 - Nomination write-up shall not exceed two pages in length.
 If nominations are received that exceed the prescribed length, only the first two pages will be graded.

 - The biography of the nominee shall not exceed one page in length; please include candidate’s phone number and email address.

 - A high resolution official military or government civilian headshot; the provided image will only be used for recognition purposes of awardees, and not used in any part of the candidate’s evaluation process.

-Nominations are due to the SSLA Awards Coordinator, timestamped no later than (NLT) 2359 (Eastern Standard Time), 15 April 2021.
-Extensions will not be granted.
+Nominations are due to the SSLA Awards Coordinator, timestamped no later than (NLT) 2359 (Eastern Standard Time), 15 May 2021.
+Further extensions will not be granted.
 Nominations missing any of the items listed in paragraph 2 will not be accepted.
 Submit electronic nomination packages via this website (link below) or via e-mail at sslaawards (at) gmail.com.
 Nominations shall be unclassified and shall NOT include any personally identifiable information in any part of the nomination package.

 4. Topics of Consideration in Nomination